imballinst/imballinst.dev/src/pages/blog/wrapping-2k23.md

 Reaching consensus is hard because sometimes there are people who _maybe_ don't want to see reason.
 In my cases above, I was lucky that I discussed with people who were not arrogant.

 In me and my wife's case, it's about improvements, mostly.
 Let's say that there are numbers 1—10.
 Me and my wife were at extreme ends, 1 and 10.
 I wanted her to move from 1 to 5, but since it was a bit too extreme, she was only able to move bit-by-bit, say, to 3.
 In the meantime, I also tried to move from 10 to say, 7.
 The intention was so it could be perceived that both I and my wife are trying (and not only her).
+That way, it is easier for both of us to reach a fair conclusion.

 At work, it's a bit trickier.
 There were people with strong arguments and both were right.
 My job was to ensure that their arguments were heard and from there, I tried to find a "middle ground" between them.
 What were the non-negotiables and what could be negotiated?
 It resulted in a pretty fair conclusion with consent from all parties, so I'll take that as a win.